Dysbaric osteonecrosis: Prognosis

 If the diver has not been exposed to excessive depth and decompression and presents as DON, there may be a predisposition for the condition.
 Diving should be restricted to shallow depths.
 Divers who have suffered from DON are at increased risk of future fracture of a juxta-articular lesion during a dive, and may face complications with future joint replacements.
 Because of the young age of the population normally affected, little data is available regarding joint replacement complications.

 There is the potential for worsening of DON for any diving where there might be a need for decompression, experimental or helium diving.
 Physically stressful diving should probably be restricted, both in sport diving and work diving due to the possibility of unnecessary stress to the joint.
 Any diving should be less than 40 feet/12 meters.
 These risks are affected by the degree of disability and by the type of lesion (juxta-articular or shaft).

 Prevalence

-Dysbaric osteonecrosis is a significant occupational hazard, occurring in 50% of commercial Japanese divers, 65% of Hawaiian fishermen and 16% of commercial and caisson divers in the UK.
+Dysbaric osteonecrosis is a significant occupational hazard, occurring in 50% of commercial Japanese divers, 65% of Hawaiian diving fishermen and 16% of commercial and caisson divers in the UK.

 Its relationship to compressed air is strong in that it may follow a single exposure to compressed air, may occur with no history of DCS but is usually associated with significant compressed air exposure.
 The distribution of lesions differs with the type of exposure - the juxta-articular lesions being more common in caisson workers than in divers.

 There is a definite relationship between length of time exposed to extreme depths and the percentage of divers with bone lesions.
 Evidence does not suggest that dysbaric osteonecrosis is a significant risk in recreational scuba diving.